Lipids are macromolecules that are insoluble in water. They are present in living organisms and also distributed in nature

 - They tend to accumulate in our bodies and contribute to weight gain.

-- At room temperature, they are solid in nature.
+- At room temperature, they are solid.

 Example: Butter